Introduction

 Raw Milk

 In 2024, organic raw milk production in Cyprus fell to 3,608 tonnes (-416 tonnes y/y).
-This reflects challenges in organic milk production, including feed costs and processing capacity.
+This shows increased organic milk production as organic dairy farms expand and consumer demand for organic dairy products grows.

 Chicken

 In 2024, organic chicken production in Cyprus rose to 9 tonnes (+2 tonnes y/y).
-This indicates expansion in organic poultry production as consumer preferences shift toward organic chicken products.
+This reflects challenges in organic poultry farming, including feed costs and outdoor access requirements.

 Frequently Asked Questions